Admissions Summer 2014 Program Details

 By Bus or Train

-The Amtrak Vermonter line picks up in Washington, DC, Philadelphia, New York City, New Haven Connecticut, and a number of other locations along the eastern seaboard, arriving in Brattleboro at approximately 5:00pm daily.
+The Amtrak Vermonter line picks up in Washington, DC, Philadelphia, New York City, New Haven Connecticut, and a number of other locations along the eastern seaboard.
+Students can be picked up Sunday from the Springfield, MA Amtrak station at 3:00pm and dropped off Saturday at noon for departure from the Brattleboro, VT Amtrak station.
 Free pick up and drop off at the Amtrack and Grayhound stations can be arranged with advanced notice.

 We are approximately a 1.5 hour drive from Bradley International Airport in Hartford Connecticut and 2.5 hours from Boston Logan.
-Saturday morning airport pick-up and Sunday afternoon airport drop off at Bradley International Airport can be arranged for an additional $50 fee each way.
+Sunday afternoon airport pick-up (2pm) and Saturday morning airport drop off (12 noon) at Bradley International Airport ONLY can be arranged for an additional $50 fee each way.

 What to Bring

-Participants in Session II will be sent a specific packing list upon acceptance.
+Participants in Session I will be sent a specific packing list upon acceptance.

-All students in sessions I, III, IV and V should bring the following items:
+All students in sessions II, III, IV and V should bring the following items:

 - Bed linens (sheets, pillow, blanket) for an extra-long twin sized bed